ImperialCollegeLondon/RCDS-introduction-to-fortran/README.md

 **Mac or Windows**: Install [VirtualBox](https://www.virtualbox.org/) on your machine and download a [Ubuntu iso file](https://ubuntu.com/download/desktop).
 Use this to install a version of Ubuntu on your system.
 The instructions [here](https://www.virtualbox.org/manual/ch01.html) may prove useful.
 This allows you run Linux virtually inside your computer.
 Once doing so, follow the Linux instructions.

 **Any computer**: If you can't use any of the above methods to install a Fortran compiler, this repository is setup with a GitHub CodeSpace, enabling you to interact with the course materials on a pre-configured virtual computer on GitHub's servers.
 To access this, on the main page of the repository, click the green "Code" button, click the "Codespaces" tab and click the "+" to create a new virtual computer.
 This computer will be prconfigured to allow you to edit and compile Fortran code using VSCode and gfortran.
+If the Codespace seems to get stuck loading, reloading the page can often fix the problem.

 ## Text Editor